Viraj3f/Barebones-Store-API/README.md

 * Allows for GETing all products, filtering by their quantity.
 * Allows the creation and deletion of shopping carts, which can contain multiple products and can have the total price cached.
 * Shopping carts do not require an account and are secured using API tokens.
-* Concurrency-safe when checking out a shopping cart.
+* Concurrency-safe when checking out a shopping cart using DB locks.
-* Integration tested
+* Integration tested.

 ## API Endpoints
 <a name="api-endpoints"/>